ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ### Exercise

-Python's `range` function offers another way to create a sequence.
-Read the help file for this function.

 Python's `range` function offers another way to create a sequence of numbers.
 Read the help file for this function.